OmniArch: Building Foundation Model For Scientific Computing: Experiments

 OmniArch is designed to support multi-scale, multi-physics, and flexible physics alignment.
 Table \ref{tab:main_results} presents the normalized root mean square error (nRMSE) across various PDEs for different methods.

 \textbf{Multi-Physics Results.} (1) Compared with Task-specific Expert Models.
 PINNs, U-Net, and FNO require training from scratch for each specific equation or coefficient.
 While FNO shows strong performance, PINNs and U-Net struggle with convergence and accuracy in some cases (Like the CFD-1D, and CFD-2D).
 (2) Compared with Unified Pre-training Models.
 PDEformer-1 exhibits proficiency in specific 1D equations but fails to generalize beyond its formulation structure.
 MPP and ORCA-SWIN leverage 2D pre-training and fine-tuning, improving generalization, yet their effectiveness remains constrained by the diversity of the pre-training data.
+Poseidon enables single-step inference at arbitrary timesteps, though its accuracy still leaves room for improvement.
+DPOT successfully transfers knowledge from 2D to 3D CFD through weight sharing, but it lacks support for 1D CFD and its performance on non-CFD physics systems requires further enhancement.
 (3) OmniArch Performance.
 OmniArch, pre-trained on 1D, 2D, and 3D data, demonstrates superior performance across all evaluated datasets.
 Both the base (B) and large (L) versions of OmniArch outperform existing models, validating its robustness in multi-physics contexts.
+To validate our architectural design choices, we conduct ablation studies on the Temporal Mask mechanism (Table~\ref{tab:ablation_mask}).
+The results confirm that our Temporal Mask, which enables full attention among physical quantities within each timestep, significantly outperforms standard causal masking across various multi-physics systems.
 (4) PDE-Aligner Fine-tuning.
 Fine-tuning with PDE-Aligner significantly enhances OmniArch's accuracy, particularly for complex datasets.
 This step utilizes a pre-trained Fourier encoder and BERT-base-cased model, ensuring precise alignment between physical fields and PDE descriptions.
+Table~\ref{tab:ablation_aligner} quantifies the impact of PDE-Aligner across different dimensions, showing consistent improvements of over 20\% compared to pre-training alone.
 OmniArch demonstrates substantial performance gains over baselines, with up to 98.70\% improvement on CFD-1D and notable enhancements across other PDEs.

-These results corroborate its superior multi-physics generalization driven by comprehensive pre-training and effective physics-language alignment through PDE-Aligner.
+\textbf{Ablation Study on Masking Strategies.} As illustrated in Table~\ref{tab:ablation_mask}, the superiority of Temporal Mask (18-20\% improvement) reveals a fundamental insight: multi-physics systems require simultaneous rather than sequential processing of coupled variables.
+This advantage is most pronounced in 3D CFD, where the complex interplay between five physical quantities (velocities, density, pressure) demands holistic attention patterns.